turbo-sim/turboflow/_sources/source/tutorials/design_optimization.rst.txt

 Design optimization
 =========================================================

-This section guides you through the process of optimizing the design of an axial turbine using TurboFlow.
+This section guides you through the process of optimizing the design of turbomachinery using TurboFlow.
 You will learn how to define optimization objectives, set constraints, and utilize the optimization algorithm to achieve the best design.
 Design optimization is excecuted in two steps:

     1. Load configuration file.
-    2. Compute optimal turbine.
+    2. Compute optimal turbomahcinery.

 Illustrated by a code example: